 The purpose of this policy is to establish procedures for the use of service animals in the technology center, including school buildings, school vehicles and other school property.

-“Service animal” is defined by the Americans with Disabilities Act (ADA) as any service dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+“Service animal” is defined by the Americans with Disabilities Act (ADA) as any service dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.
 Service animal is limited to the animals defined under the ADA and does not include any other species of animal, wild or domestic, trained or untrained.
 Service animal does not include an animal used or relied upon for crime deterrence, emotional support, well-being, comfort, or companionship.

 “Student” means an individual who is currently enrolled at the technology center, and includes the parents and guardians of an individual who is (a) under the age of 18, or (b) otherwise unable to manage their own affairs.